CodetheDreamGroup/javascript-basics/README.md

 --- | ---
 1 | Introductions, Setup, Cloud 9, Command Line
-2 | Programming Languages overview, Node, strings and numbers in JavaScript
+2 | Programming Languages overview, Node, strings and numbers in JavaScript 3 | Boolean logic and if statements
+4 | Null, undefined, and looping